TemirkhanN/rpg/ROADMAP.md

 Conversation is just a text that is returned on players attempt to talk with NPC.
 Extend NPC creation with additional value which will be returned every time player attempts to start conversation with him.

+### Respond to conversation
+Player should be able to respond to conversation if it has such options.
+Option should lead to another conversation, making possible chaining deep conversation (dialogue).